nhsengland/sharing-platform-docs/research/user-research-20210609.md

 Users used the ‘Manage members’ area to review members, make individuals a manager or remove dormant users.

-Three managers had utilised the ‘Teams’ function on their workspace and explained they used these to create restricted subsites on their workspace that contained sensitive content.
+Three managers had utilised the ‘Teams’ function on their workspace and explained they used these to create restricted subsites on their workspace that contained content they only wanted certain users of their worksapce to have access to.
 Although the other two users had not needed to use this function, they acknowledged it was a useful feature.

 Three managers used permissions and Teams as a way to preview content as a member before implementation.
 They had created a test area where they’d restricted access to certain members allowing them to make changes and preview how things might look with dummy accounts before implementing in public areas.
 They suggested allowing managers to preview content in a member’s view would save them having to do this.